ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

 **Note: Duo push is tied to your device so [so you will need to add or remove your device if you get a new phone.](#managing-duo-devices)**

 There is also an option to generate a temporary passcode from within the Duo app.
-This passcode can be used to log into <a href="https://duo.colorado.edu">https://duo.colorado.edu</a>.
+This passcode can be used to log into <https://duo.colorado.edu>.

 ### Using Duo SMS